ea3onwong/loop-mania/README.md

 # LoopMania

 ### ⚠ &nbsp; Notice:
-- This repository is only for demonstration purposes ❗️❗️
+- This repository is for demonstration purposes only
-- The detailed codes of this project would not be shared 🔐 <br/>
+- The detailed codes of this project would not be shared 🔐 <br/> <br/>

 ### 📝 &nbsp; Project description:
 - An MVC based game application that was developed in Java, which requires players to follow a pre-generated path and fight with enemies 😈 along the path automatically.